 Demystifying ML Benefits for Business: A Practical Approach

 Picture a program that gets sharper with experience, like a seasoned athlete continually honing their skills.
-That’s the essence of machine learning.
+That’s the essence of machine learning for business.
 It’s a branch of artificial Intelligence where algorithms are trained on information to identify patterns and make predictions.

 Think of a manufacturer feeding data on past production cycles, equipment sensor readings, and product quality checks.
 By analyzing these vast datasets, the algorithm learns to recognize patterns.